View Mabel Marlatt's Obituary on urbanacitizen.com and share memories

 As an active member of the Rush County community, Mabel dedicated her time to working many years at the Rush County Soil and Water Conservation Office in Rushville, IN, attending St. Paul United Methodist Church of Rushville, chartering the Rush County Delta Theta Tau Sorority, and participating as a long-term member of the Richland Happy Homemakers and the Order of the Eastern Star.
 Mabel is remembered by those closest to her as a spunky, honest, and loyal friend who loved red nail polish and Indiana University basketball.

-The family would like to extend a sincere thank you to the staff at Hearth and Home of Urbana and .
+The family would like to extend a sincere thank you to the staff at Hearth and Home of Urbana and Hospice of Dayton.
 We would also like to express our appreciation for the support and prayers from the members of the Urbana Church of the Nazarene.

 Friends and family are welcome 10-11:30 a.m.
 Monday, Oct.
 21, followed by the funeral service at noon at Moster Mortuary, Rushville, IN.
 Final interment will follow at East Hill Cemetery, Rushville, IN.